juliend88/Docker/bundle-toolbox/README-EN.md

 ### Job Scheduler
-We have chosen to use Rundeck.
+We have chosen to use *Rundeck*.
 The Rundeck application will allow you **to schedule and organize all jobs** that you want to deploy consistently on all of your holding via its web interface.

-In our case we wanted to give you the opportunity to set up a script to back up your servers as we saw in the *bundle* Duplicity (next version of MyCloudManager).
+In next version of MyCloudManager, we will give you the possibility to backup your servers like as we saw in the *bundle* Duplicity.

 To go further, here are some helpful links :
 * http://rundeck.org/